Do you need to find out more about California Vehicle Code Section 20001: Felony Hit and Run?

 Legal Defenses for Felony Hit and Run Charges

-Building a defense for a felony hit and run charge can be challenging.
-Drivers should contact a professional criminal defense lawyer in Los Angeles right away if they are facing these charges.
+Building a defense for a felony hit-and-run charge can be challenging.
+Drivers should immediately contact a professional criminal defense lawyer in Los Angeles if they face these charges.
 A skilled lawyer may be able to argue:

 You Did Not Realize You Were in a Collision